 Services like Trim can help you find your subscriptions and cancel the ones you don’t want.
 You can also do this yourself by combing through old statements or putting calendar reminders in your phone to cancel before you get charged.

 Use cashback portals

 If you like to shop online, make sure you’re using a shopping portal such as TopCashback or Rakuten to earn cash back on those purchases.
-For instance, as of this writing, TopCashback was offering up to 8% back at Amazon, 4% back at the Apple Store and up to 20% off at Lowe’s.
+For instance, as of this writing, TopCashback was offering up to 8% back at Amazon, 9% cash back at Expedia and 4% cash back at Lowe’s.

 If you have a rewards credit card, the cash you earn from a portal is in addition to any miles, points or cash you can get from your credit card.
 Airlines and hotels also have shopping portals, but it may be more valuable to you right now to get cash back than airline miles or hotel points.

 Find mobile coupons

 When you head out to the grocery store, check for savings on mobile couponing apps like Ibotta or Checkout 51 before you go.
 (You can also earn cash back for mobile shopping through Ibotta.)
 Stores including Target and Walgreens have their own shopping apps where you can add mobile coupons, and these offers are typically stackable with offers from other apps.

 While some mobile coupon offers require you to purchase a specific brand, Checkout 51 and Ibotta occasionally offer any-brand rebates on staples like eggs, bread and bananas.
 It’s not a huge rebate, but every bit helps.

 Shop your cupboards first